Choose a Bat in Five Steps

 Speaking specifically to the 5 to 9 age group, as relates to power and distance, the extra mass of the big barrel bat may not fully compensate for slower swing speed.

 Step 4 to Choose a Bat – Decide on Weight

 Choosing a bat of the correct weight provides barrel accuracy helping the young hitter square up the ball more consistently.

 Bat speed is the principal creator of power and distance.
 But the laws of physics tell us if the hitter can swing a heavier bat, with close to the same velocity as a lighter one, the heavier bat hits the ball farther.

-The goal is to find the most massive bat which the hitter can swing as fast as they are capable.
-Also, keep in mind, MOI makes a difference in both the feel and the physics of the swing.
+The goal is to find the most massive bat that the hitter can swing as fast as possible.
+Also, keep in mind that MOI makes a difference in both the feel and the swing’s physics.